ydahal1/ydahal1/jokes.md

-Why are basketball players messy eaters?
-Because they are always dribbling.
+What is the difference between ignorance and apathy?

+I don't know and I don't care.

 [
-Thu Jan  8 00:31:41 UTC 2026
+Fri Jan  9 00:31:22 UTC 2026
  ]